 Benchmark uses and resemblance: The Fund is actively managed.
 The Fund is not obliged to hold any of the benchmarks constituents and may significantly depart from the composition of these benchmarks.

-Templeton Global Fund (to be renamed Templeton Global Focus Fund effective 8 June 2026)
+Templeton Global Focus Fund

 Benchmarks:

 MSCI All Country World Index (used for performance comparison purposes - neither used as a constraint on how the Fund’s portfolio is to be constructed nor set as a target for the Fund’s performance to beat).